(II) A 66.5-kg hiker starts at an elevation of 1150 m and climbs ... | Channels for Pearson+

 1

-Identify the change in elevation the hiker must climb.
-This is found by subtracting the initial elevation from the final elevation.
+Identify the mass of the hiker, which is given as 66.5 kg.

-Calculate the change in gravitational potential energy (GPE), which is the work done against gravity.
-Use the formula: \( GPE = mgh \), where \( m \) is the mass, \( g \) is the acceleration due to gravity (approximately 9.8 m/s^2), and \( h \) is the change in height.
+Calculate the change in elevation by subtracting the initial elevation from the final elevation.
+This is done by taking 2660 m (final elevation) minus 1150 m (initial elevation).

-Substitute the mass of the hiker and the change in elevation into the formula to find the change in gravitational potential energy.
+Use the formula for gravitational potential energy, which is \( PE = mgh \), where \( m \) is mass, \( g \) is the acceleration due to gravity (approximately 9.8 m/s^2 on Earth), and \( h \) is the height above the reference point.

-Since the work done by the hiker is essentially the energy required to increase their potential energy, the minimum work done by the hiker is equal to the change in gravitational potential energy.
+Substitute the mass of the hiker, the acceleration due to gravity, and the change in elevation into the formula to find the change in potential energy.

-Note that this calculation assumes the hiker is only doing the work necessary to overcome gravity (i.e., moving vertically) and does not account for any additional work due to friction or other forces.
+The result from the calculation will give you the change in potential energy of the hiker in joules.

 Verified video answer for a similar problem: